 It is this.
 The majority of music reviews of modernist works, be them atonal works, or sonic works, however well-made (or, in contrary, badly made), which show a well-meaning, often positive and friendly-informative tone, are fake.
 Their authors admit in private that they had a negative opinion about the work, and about its composer, and about modernism in music in general, - some of them would truly hate it - but they would not dare to put such opinion in print - however well-argued - because they are afraid that work may dry-up.
 It has happened that critics, who struggle anyway with an ever smaller space in the media and have to maneuver carefully in a shark pond of competition and of money shortages, loose their job because their editor has complained that they 'always write negatively about new music'.
-It has, for instance, happened that a well-known ensemble specializing in modern(-ist) repertoire presented a concert in a big city and was reviewed negatively by the local critic of a big newspaper, after which the conductor of the ensemble called the editor with the request that the critic should be fired because of not understanding his own times - which duly happened.
-Or that reviewing of modern concerts, a festival for instance, is given to a 'specialist' critic in the genre who will be known to be positive in advance of the offerings so that the event will seem to have been a success.
+It has, for instance, happened that a well-known ensemble specializing in modern(-ist) repertoire presented a concert in a big city and was reviewed negatively by the local critic of a big newspaper, after which the conductor of the ensemble made a telephone call to the editor with the request that the critic should be fired because of not understanding his own times - which duly happened.
+Or that reviewing of modern concerts, a festival for instance, is given to a 'specialist' critic in the genre who will be known to be positive in advance of the offerings so that the event will seem to have been a success (which is important in relation to the subsidies and donations: the life belt of modernism).
 It has happened, one of the many examples, that the ministery of a European country subsidized an entire weekend festival of a modern composer in another European country, in a big city, an event which was promoted and marketed with an enormous budget, and which fell flat because the hall was half-empty and listeners left the concerts during the playing.
 Only the few critics who reviewed the event positively, and who had built-up a name of modern expertise, were published, but the negative reviews - which also had been produced in spite of the obligatory positive consensus around new music - were held back.
 Players expressed their dissatisfaction about the music they were asked to play but what could they do?

 So, when a music critic gets to review a concert and there is a new piece sandwiched between the museum pieces, they treat it positively as if it were a normal, regular and valuable addition to the repertoire, anxious to not be seen as 'conservative' or 'not understanding modern times'.
 Around new music there hangs an atmosphere as if dealing with a very tender young plant which has to be treated with the utmost care, and any harsh word would be unwelcome and upsetting the entire enterprise of the New.
 The reality is, that it is not a tender young plant that is thus protected, but an established bunker of hardcore conservatism and reactionary and anti-civilizational attitude that is protected against critique and free debate.
 The result of this is the complete absence of serious discussion about new music in whatever media.
 The same goes for performers: in private they unashamedly show their contempt or irritation about the type of new music that goes for 'established', but they will never say so in public and will duefully perform the most abject rubbish to conform to a general, abstract and entirely imagined consensus.
 There are performers who build their careers upon postwar modernism, and in the same time have no respect for it, but see it as their 'trade' and a means of creating an income and a reputation of 'heroism' and 'generosity' to give attention of 'the unknown'.
 Of course there will be performers who are genuine in their dedication to modernism, but I claim that most of the gifted performers reject modernism by instinct and personal experience, and will only perform such works out of obligation or because it is part of an agreement with a hall, manager or orchestra.
 It is an entirely corrupt situation, invisible for the audience, a 'truth that dare not speak its name'.